top of page

 Factions

 The faction screen preserved the structural layout of the Alpha 0.5.0.0 but enhanced visual vibrancy to create a more engaging presentation.
-Warframe’s faction reputation system informed a redesigned progression loop: aligning with one faction would reduce standing with another, temporarily restricting access to certain rewards.
+Warframe’s faction reputation system informed a redesigned progression loop.
+Aligning with one faction would reduce standing with another, temporarily restricting access to certain rewards.
 This system introduces meaningful player choices while supporting long-term replayability.

 For the Oni faction, an AI-generated Pinterest image served as the illustration.
 While an early version included a custom Durandal video, audio limitations led to generating a revised, aesthetically coherent Oni instead.